RTA Priority: Highlight new innovations and paradigms to accelerate mobility solutions.

 - The RTA 2016 State of Mobility event featured presentations on self-driving vehicles, the secure Internet of Things (IOT), and artificial intelligence with speakers from Cisco, IBM, and Meridian Autonomous

 - RTA initiated the consideration of express shoulder lanes at the 2015 meeting of the I-40 Regional Partnership.
-An I-540 express shoulder lanes project was submitted for review in 2016 and successfully received funding in 2017.
+An I-540 express shoulder lanes project was submitted for review in 2016.

 - Proterra begins autonomous bus project with University of Nevada – Reno (May 2017)